davemacdo/Composition-Curriculum/Fall 2017 Composition Events.md

 - UCF Rehearsal Hall

 **Student composers may submit works to this program.** Program submissions due 2 November.
 Rehearsal recordings due 16 November.
 Attendance at this event is _required_ for all composition majors.

+## Lou Harrison Centennial with Sarah Cahill

+- Thursday, 14 December, 7:30p
+- Timucua White House (2000 South Summerlin Ave.)
+- tickets, TBA

+Sarah Cahill is celebrating the centennial of composer Lou Harrison.
+Harrison studied with Henry Cowell and is associated with early American experimental composers like John Cage and Harry Partch.
+Among other things, Harrison's music is known for alternative tuning systems, microtones, and non-Western influences.